-Novus Therapeutics, Inc. is a specialty pharmaceutical company focused on developing products for disorders of the ear, nose, and throat.
-Unless otherwise indicated, references to the terms "Novus," "our," "us," "we", or the "Company" refer to Novus Therapeutics, Inc.
+Novus Therapeutics is a specialty pharmaceutical company focused on developing products for disorders of the ear, nose, and throat (ENT).
+Unless otherwise indicated, references to the terms the "combined company", "Novus", the "Company", refer to Otic Pharma, Ltd. prior to the consummation of the Reverse Merger, and Novus Therapeutics, Inc., upon the consummation of the Reverse Merger described herein.
+The term "Tokai" refers to Tokai Pharmaceuticals, Inc., and its subsidiaries prior to the Reverse Merger.